Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The S. Mark Taper Foundation Imaging Center is a state-of-the-art facility that is committed to staying on the forefront of medical imaging technology.
-We are continually incorporating the latest advancements in imaging.
-This center was one of the first to become a filmless center, with digital imaging replacing traditional films.
-The use of digital imaging allows authorized physicians in the Cedars-Sinai community to quickly consult images and reports from the S. Mark Taper Foundation Imaging Center.
-We have MR and CT scanners, as well as PET, and PET/CT.
+We were one of the first to become a filmless center, with digital imaging replacing traditional films.
+We have MR and CT scanners, Ultrasound and Vascular Ultrasound equipment, as well as PET, and PET/CT scanners.
 One PET/CT scanner is designated for cardiac imaging.

 Dual Source 64-slice CT Scanner